 What are Boys & Maughan's current arrangements for making a Will or Lasting Power of Attorney?

-Our offices may be closed to the general public but we are still working and available to you.
+We are still working and available to you during the Covid-19 pandemic.
 We have always been flexible in the way we conduct our work to suit your needs and this remains the case.

 The best way to progress your Will or LPAs is to make initial contact by phone or email us and we’ll call you at a mutually convenient time.
 We can then find out more about you and give you more information about the process and, of course, the cost.